 Where we work

-Less fortunate communities of Upper Egypt have the power to take their destiny in hand and improve their lives, and AAUE is helping them to do so by working with our local partner, AUEED, to develop and enhance their capacities through education and development.
+We are a U.S. based non-profit organization who raises funds in the U.S. on behalf of our local partner in Egypt (the Association of Upper Egypt for Education and Development-AUEED).
+Less fortunate communities of Upper Egypt have the power to take charge of their destiny and improve their lives, and AAUE is helping them do so by providing financial assistance to the AUEED who, in turn, helps these communities develop and enhance their potential through education and development.

 How is a project planned and initiated ?